MarianBusila/KitchenChaos/README.md

 - when implementing the __INetworkSerializable__, the properties must be value types.
 Use __FixedString64Bytes__ type instead of __string__.

+- when using NetStatsMonitor to monitor the network traffic, the UI is shown only in the editor and if the build is a Development Build.
+This can be enabled in BuildSettings window.

 ## Lobby Notes